 Progent's Online Consulting Services for Exchange 2013

-Progent's Microsoft-certified consultants have more than a decade of experience delivering online consulting and technical assistance to provide organizations of any size with enterprise-class IT support at a price small businesses can afford.
+Progent's Microsoft-certified consultants have more than two decades of experience delivering online consulting and technical assistance to provide organizations of any size with enterprise-class IT support at a price small businesses can afford.
 Remote support does away with the cost and delays associated with travel and improves productivity by delivering faster solutions.
 Progent is a pioneer in providing high-level remote consulting support to small and mid-size businesses and has delivered online IT solutions to businesses in every state in the U.S. (See Progent's nationwide customer testimonials.)
 For situations that require onsite support and for clients who prefer it, Progent offers prompt on-premises expertise in major metropolitan areas throughout the United States.

 Progent offers a broad range of consulting and support services to help you migrate to Exchange 2013 and manage your Exchange 2013 solution.
 Exchange 2013 support services available from Progent include:

 - Provide comprehensive project management services or assist your project manager to carry out an Exchange 2013 migration

 - Help your organization to assess the potential return on investment and the technical risks of migrating to Exchange Server 2013

 - Determine whether your IT goals would best be met from a cloud, on-premises, or hybrid environment

 - Help prepare your Active Directory forest and its domains for optimal operation with your Exchange 2013 solution

 - Design a configuration of Database Availability Groups (DAGs) that delivers high availability without overstretching your IT budget

 - Create and document an Exchange 2013 migration plan based on industry leading practices and including realistic costs and schedules